 Over 125 million people around the world speak French.
 It is the first or second language in more than 40 countries.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Francophones in professional or informal contexts.

-Why is the University of Mississippi a good place to study French?
+Why is UM a good place to study French?

 The French faculty have research interests in Medieval European literature, music and culture, manuscripts and material culture, 20th century French poetry and fiction, French cultural studies, literary theory, human-nature interactions in 17th and 18th century French literature, pastoral literature, and ecocritical and ecofeminist theory.

 The UM Department of Modern Languages maintains an active chapter of Pi Delta Phi, the national French Honor Society.
 It offers a number of funding opportunities to students who concentrate on foreign languages.
 The Language Resource Center (LRC) provides online and electronic materials for the study of foreign languages.
 Electronic materials are available for all the languages in the department.The Office of Study Abroad provides access to a wide range of study abroad programs.
 Students may choose from countries in every region of the world and may study a variety of topics.